Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Stephen R. Haynes.
 1989.
 B.A., Vanderbilt University; M.A., Florida State University; M.Div., Columbia Theological Seminary; Ph.D., Emory University.
 (Holocaust studies; religion and politics; religion and literature; religion and education)

 Steven L. McKenzie.
 1983.
 The Spence L. Wilson Senior Research Fellow.
 B.A., M.Div., Abilene Christian University; Th.D., Harvard University.
-(Old Testament; Hebrew)
+(Old Testament/Hebrew Bible; Hebrew language)

 Associate Professors

 Sarah E. Rollens.
 2015.
+Chair.
 The R. A. Webb Professor of Religious Studies.
-B.A., University of North Carolina at Wilmington; M.A., University of Alberta; Ph.D., University of Toronto (New Testament; Early Christianity)
+B.A., University of North Carolina at Wilmington; M.A., University of Alberta; Ph.D., University of Toronto (in collaboration with the Anne Tanenbaum Centre for Jewish Studies) (New Testament; Early Christianity; Method & Theory in Religious Studies; Historical Jesus)

 Assistant Professors